Building Data Connection Applications

 - Select Service Account Authentication and User Level Authentication.

-- This option uses a Developer Managed Service Account (DMSA) and the OAuth 2.0 Client Credentials Flow to allow system-level access.
+- This option uses a Developer Managed Service Account (DMSA) and the OAuth 2.0 Client Credentials Flow for system-level access.

 - Use the Permissions Builder to define the required company- and project-level tool permissions your app needs.